The Philosophy of St. Paul Lutheran School

 We believe that God’s Word is the basis for all behavioral guidelines.
 Respect for each other as members of God’s family is stressed.
 In addition, students are given extensive opportunities to develop personal responsibility, innovative thinking and leadership skills.

 To assure maximum achievement of this philosophy, all programs and curricula are continually monitored by the staff of St. Paul Lutheran School under the guidance of the principal.
-Support is provided through prayer and action by St. Paul Lutheran congregation, its Pastors, the Board of Christian Day School (School Board), school parents, and the Parent-Teacher Organization (PTO).
+Support is provided through prayer and action by St. Paul Lutheran congregation, its Pastors, the Christian Day School Ministry Team (School Board), school parents, and the Parent-Teacher Organization (PTO).

 In keeping with the Christian Philosophy of Education above, the following objectives form the foundation for instruction activity in St. Paul Lutheran School: